ortegavidaljl/x-ray/README.md

   <tr><td>DB_PASSWORD</td><td>The user's password.
 This field is also <strong>needed</strong>.</td></tr>

   <tr><td colspan="2" align="center">:warning: Optional</td></tr>
+  <tr><td>ENCRYPTION</td><td>If enabled, clients must generate a key pair and upload their public key when creating an account.
+This allows emails sent to them later to be encrypted.
+If disabled, reports will be saved in plain text, and no asymmetric keys will be required.
+By default, false.</td></tr>
   <tr><td>SCORE_SPAMASSASSIN_SPAM</td><td>Points subtracted in case spamassassin detects the email as spam.
 By default, 3.</td></tr>
   <tr><td>SCORE_SPF_ERR</td><td>Points subtracted in case SPF is not correct or duplicated.
 By default, 3.</td></tr>
   <tr><td>SCORE_SPF_WARN</td><td>Points subtracted in case SPF softfails or any other error occurs.
 By default, 1.5.</td></tr>